rickhull/device_control/README.md

 ```

 Starting with a generic device, we'll add `@watts` for output, and we'll also
-allow a configurable threshold for the knob -- at what point does the knob
+allow a configurable threshold for the knob -- *at what point does the knob
-turn to on?
-By default, anything above 0.
-BTW, this is a crude model, as
+turn to on?*  By default, anything above 0.

-`@watts` sort of represents the input energy, and we are representing its
+BTW, this is a crude model, as `@watts` sort of represents the input energy,
-output as "the amout of heat that 1000 watts (or w/e) puts out".
-Since
+and we are representing its output as "the amout of heat that 1000 watts
-electric devices waste power by shedding heat, electric heaters are very
+(or whatever) puts out".
+Since electric devices waste power by shedding heat,
-efficient by definition.
-It's not difficult to dump all your power into heat;
+electric heaters are very efficient by definition.
+It's not difficult to dump
-just use a big resistor.
+all your power into heat; just use a big resistor.

 #### Cooler